 For every DOM in the detector, the change over time of each fit parameter (excluding Exp1, since it was held fixed for this analysis) was calculated.
-Fig. 10 shows the change in a given fit parameter, relative to the mean value, per yearIceCube season.
-The measured distribution was distributions were found to be consistent with statistically scrambling the yearly measurements.
-The average of each fit parameters randomly scrambling the order of each measurement.
-Greater than 96% of DOMs are found to deviate less than 0.1%, which is have less than 1.0% change per year in the measured location of the Gaussian mean, in agreement with the stability checks performed in Ref.
+Fig. 10 shows the change in a given fit parameter, relative to the mean value, per IceCube season.
+The measured distributions were found to be consistent with randomly scrambling the order of each measurement.
+More than 96% of DOMs are found to have less than 1.0% change per year in the measured location of the Gaussian mean, in agreement with Ref.
 [10].
-This observation holds for the individual subset subsets of DOMs with different hardware configurations as well.
+This observation holds for the individual subsets of DOMs with different hardware configurations as well.